Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Are there restrictions on working hours?

-There are no federal restrictions in the United States on employee working hours.
+There are no federal restrictions in the United States on employee working hours, except for break times for nursing mothers, and under child labor laws.

 Hours and overtime